raaulc/project-bixi/README.md

 ## 1. Data Ingestion Process

 ### Creating Linked Services in Azure Data Factory
-- Configured HTTP linked services to connect to the Bixi Live GBFS Feed URLs.
+- Configured HTTP linked services to connect to the bike rental Live GBFS Feed URLs.
 - Defined two linked services: one for station information and another for station status.